Gearbox Software: Battleborn

 Released in May 2016, Battleborn was a cooperative first-person shooter video game with multiplayer online battle arena (MOBA) elements.
 Battleborn takes place in a space fantasy setting where multiple races contest possession of the universe's last star.
 Players select one of multiple pre-defined heroes, customized with passive abilities gained through end-of-mission loot, to complete both player-vs-player and player-vs-environment events.
 During such events, characters are leveled up through their "Helix tree", granting one of two abilities at each level.
-While Battleborn was well received by critics, it was released within a month of Blizzard Entertainment's Overwatch, a hero shooter with similar concepts, and which quickly overshadowed Battleborn.
+It was released within a month of Blizzard Entertainment's Overwatch, a hero shooter with similar concepts, and which quickly overshadowed Battleborn.
 The title went free-to-play in June 2017 and was shut down in January 2021.

 Homeworld series

 After 10 years without any new releases to the series, Gearbox acquired the rights to the Homeworld series from THQ in 2013.
 Shortly after that the Homeworld Remastered Collection was released in 2015, containing updated High-Definition versions of Homeworld and Homeworld 2 compatible with modern Windows and Mac OS X systems.

-In September 2013, Gearbox announced a partnership with Blackbird Interactive and licensing the Homeworld-IP for their then-named Hardware: Shipbreakers game.
+In September 2013, Gearbox announced a partnership with Blackbird Interactive and licensing the Homeworld-IP for its then-named Hardware: Shipbreakers game.
 This game later became Homeworld: Deserts of Kharak and was released on January 20, 2016 as a prequel to the original Homeworld game of 1999.

 On August 30, 2019, Gearbox announced Homeworld 3 which was developed by Blackbird Interactive.
 The game's development was at least partially funded through a crowdfunding campaign on the Fig platform, and was released May 13, 2024.